httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 However, this can easily lead to an unintended profile of HTTP's behaviour.
 For example, it's common to see specifications with language like this:

-    A `200 OK` response means that the widget has successfully been updated.

-This sort of specification is bad practice, because it is adding new semantics to HTTP's status codes and methods, respectively; a recipient -- whether it's an origin server, client library, intermediary or cache -- now has to know these extra semantics to understand the message.

-Some applications even require specific behaviours, such as:

     A `POST` request MUST result in a `201 Created` response.

 This forms an expectation in the client that the response will always be `201 Created`, when in